lutes, vihuelas, fluted-back vihuelas, baroque guitars, archlutes, chitarroni, theorbos, orpharions, bandoras, citterns.

 The two Malers which we knew from old measurements and photographs taken under difficult circumtances in the mid-1970's were converted to 13-course configurations by Thomas Edlinger of Prague, in c.
 1700 (the label in one of the instruments is ambiguous) and 1705.
 It is believed that the Lobkowicz family archives restored to the family's possession since the fall of communism may well contain information pertaining to their purchase and use.
 It would be of immense significance if a link with Philip Hyacinth Lobkowicz, the 4th Prince Lobkowicz, or even Weiss himself, could be discovered.
 The opportunity to properly examine these very important lutes (and measure the geometry of their backs using the machine shown further down this page) was something we had been anticipating for some time.

-With all of this focusing our thoughts, it was quite a moment and one which stirred the emotions, knowing the lute's historical context which surrounded us: driving the Alhambra across the arched stone bridge and into the courtyard of Nelahozeves Castle, one of the most important Renaissance buildings in Bohemia, to unload our measuring and photographic equipment.
+With all of this focusing our thoughts, it was quite a moment and one which stirred the emotions, knowing the lute's historical context which surrounded us: driving our Seat Alhambra across the arched stone bridge and into the courtyard of Nelahozeves Castle, one of the most important Renaissance buildings in Bohemia, to unload our measuring and photographic equipment.
 It was in every sense an honour to be invited to examine the Maler lutes, which have been in this family a lynchpin of musical life in Bohemia for many generations.
 An added frisson was provided by being able to leaf through original lute manuscripts by Jacques de Saint Luc, Charles Mouton and Jacques Gallot which of course provided context for the lutes themselves.

 Nelahozeves Castle in 1841, by Carl Robert Croll.